rokath/trice/README.md

   - The COBS encoding takes part.
   - The out buffer is filled and the UART interrupt is triggered to start the transmission.
     - Out buffer and half *trice* buffer share the same memory.
-- During runtime the PC trice tool receives the complete triceBuffer (all what happened in the last 100ms) as a COBS package from the UART port.
+- During runtime the PC trice tool receives the triceBuffer (all what happened in the last 100ms) as a COBS package from the UART port.
   - After COBS decoding, an optional decryption takes part (**trice** tool command line switch)
   - The very first 32-bit value is the buffer mode, expected to be 0 or 1.
 Otherwise the **trice** tool will ignore the package.
 - The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"msg: %d Kelvin\n"* and also the format information *"TRICE"*, which is needed for the parameter bit width information (usually 32 bit).